w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 - A member cannot vote (e.g. in Referenda or for Council members) with their nominated funds.
 This may be changed in the future once accounts are afforded the ability to split votes.
-- In order for a member to switch pools they must wait for the normal 28 era unbonding process.
+- In order for a member to switch pools all funds from the account must be unbonded.
+This process takes 28 eras.
 - A member can partially unbond the staked funds in the pool (at most 16 partial unbonds).

 :::info Kusama Pool Stats
 - There can be a maximum of <RPC network="kusama" path="query.nominationPools.maxPoolMembers" defaultValue={65536} /> members (there are currently <RPC network="kusama" path="query.nominationPools.counterForPoolMembers" defaultValue={149} /> members).